ytakefuji/python-novice/README.md

 # use train_test_split function.
 # show what are importances in the features.
 # You must understand preprocessing and train_test_split.
-# build a program using machine-learning-in-medicine/pima-indians-diabetes.csv
+# build a program using dataset of machine-learning-in-medicine/pima-indians-diabetes.csv
 </pre>

 <pre>